crate/cratedb-guide/docs/integrate/airflow/import-parquet.md

 ## Wrap up

-The workflow represented in this tutorial is a simple way to import Parquet files to CrateDB by transforming them into a CSV file.
+The workflow represented in this guide is a simple way to import Parquet files to CrateDB by transforming them into a CSV file.
 As previously mentioned, there are other approaches out there, we encourage you to try them out.

-To continue exploring CrateDB with Airflow, browse the related tutorials {ref}`here <airflow-tutorials>`.
+To continue exploring CrateDB with Airflow, browse the related guides {ref}`here <airflow-guides>`.

 [Apache Arrow]: https://github.com/apache/arrow